Sarepta Therapeutics Inc at Morgan Stanley Global Healthcare Con

 Matthew Kelsey Harrison - Morgan Stanley, Research Division - Executive Director

-Well, great.
-Good afternoon, everybody.
-Thanks for joining us for the next session.
-I'm Matthew Harrison, one of the biotech analysts here at Morgan Stanley.
-I'm pleased to have Sarepta here for our next session.
+I'm Matthew Harrison, one of the biopharma analysts here at Morgan Stanley.
+Very pleased to have Sarepta with us for the next session.
+Before we get started, I need to read a disclosure statement.
+Please note that all important disclosures, including personal holdings disclosures and Morgan Stanley disclosures appear on the Morgan Stanley public website at morganstanley.com/research disclosures.

-I just need to read a quick disclaimer statement before we begin.
-Please note that this webcast is for Morgan Stanley's clients and appropriate Morgan Stanley employees only.
-This webcast is not for members of the press.
-If you are a member of the press, please disconnect and reach out separately.
-For important disclosures, please see the Morgan Stanley research disclosure website at morganstanley.com/researchdisclosures.
-And if you have any questions, please reach out to your Morgan Stanley sales representative.
+And so with that, very pleased to have Doug Ingram, I'm the CEO; and Ian Estepan, the CFO from Sarepta.
+Doug, I'm going to turn it over to you to make some opening comments, and then we can get into Q&A.

-With that, I'm going to turn it over to Doug Ingram, who's the CEO of Sarepta.
-Doug is going to make some opening comments, and then we'll jump into Q&A.
+Ian Michael Estepan - Sarepta Therapeutics, Inc. - Executive VP & CFO

 Douglas S. Ingram - Sarepta Therapeutics, Inc. - President, CEO & Director